 - Maintain an effective and expert staff team.

-Asylum seekers and refugees who seek Australia’s protection are able to live their lives with dignity, security, family unity and freedom.
+People seeking asylum and refugees who seek Australia’s protection are able to live their lives with dignity, security, family unity and freedom.

-RACS is an independent community legal centre whose purpose is to provide a free, specialist legal service for asylum seekers and refugees.
+RACS is an independent community legal centre whose purpose is to provide a free, specialist legal service for people seeking asylum and refugees.
 Through individual advice sessions, community education and public advocacy, RACS strives to ensure that individuals and families, at risk of persecution or other forms of significant harm, gain access to equal and fair representation before the law, and are granted protection by Australia, and opportunities to seek family unity, in accordance with Australia’s international obligations.

 RACS’s work is premised on a commitment to fundamental human rights, human dignity and international protection.
 RACS demonstrates this commitment through its independent, impartial and professional advice; the integrity of its staff and volunteers; its belief in continuous learning, including through partnerships with other organisations; and the fair and flexible conditions it provides for staff and volunteers.